-The main highlight of the tour, however, is cycling along the GAP, which follows the abandoned grades of the Western Maryland Railway and the Pittsburgh & Lake Erie Railroad.
-Located along the length of the trail are spectacular bridges and three long tunnels.
-And you can’t beat beautiful Ohiopyle State Park for a layover day, where you may want to take advantage of the hiking trails, nearby rafting, and the natural rock water slides.
+The main highlight of the tour, however, is cycling along the GAP Trail.
+Along the length of the trail are spectacular bridges and three long tunnels.
+And you can’t beat beautiful Ohiopyle State Park for a layover day, where you may want to take advantage of the hiking trails, nearby rafting, and the natural-rock water slides.

 |Start Location:||Pittsburgh, PA||End Location:||Cumberland, MD|